khurrumsaleem/pynuctran/README.md

 <img src="https://latex.codecogs.com/svg.latex?\pi_{k&space;\rightarrow&space;i}&space;=&space;\sum_{j\in&space;R}^{}&space;\pi_{kj}" title="\pi_{k \rightarrow i} = \sum_{j\in R}^{} \pi_{kj}" />

 <div align="justify">
-Here, R is a set of transmutation events that mutates species k into species i.
+Here, R is a set of transmutation events that mutate species k into species i.
 Note that matrix A is a square matrix (<i>IxI</i>) with its columns as the parent species and the its rows as the daughter species.
 Now, let <b>w</b>(t) and <b>w</b>(0) be the column matrices representing the final and initial concentration of all species involved, respectively.
 Then, the final concentrations can be easily evaluated via the exponentiation of matrix A,
 </div>